 If your fall resulted in serious injury and you had to miss work, you may be able to recover lost wages as well.

 Pain and suffering is another area in which you can receive damages, and it is the most challenging to prove.
-Pain and suffering is, after all, subjective, and these complaints are viewed with scepticism by insurance companies.
-Of course they are!
+Pain and suffering are, after all, subjective, and these complaints are viewed with skepticism by insurance companies.
+Of course, they are!
 Insurance companies are profit-generating entities and they want to minimize their payouts.
-To reiterate, medical evidence of pain (e.g. MRIs, CAT scans, etc.) is critical.
+To reiterate, the medical evidence of pain (e.g. MRIs, CAT scans, etc.) is critical.

 Gathering the evidence you need – even knowing what evidence you need – can be overwhelming when you are struggling with an injury.
 Contact LaBovick Law Group for a free consultation.
 We can help you determine if you have a case and guide you through the next steps of the negligence claim process.